 We have also installed protective screens at our Welcome Desk and retail points.

-A new one-way system provides plenty of opportunity to enjoy our exhibitions at your leisure whilst lessening the number of people in galleries at the one time.
+A recommended one-way flow system around the museum provides plenty of opportunity to enjoy our exhibitions at your leisure whilst lessening the number of people in galleries at the one time.
 Floor markings will direct you to our history, nature and art galleries, with a fast-tracked system in place for those who prefer to go straight to our art galleries.
-Find out more about getting around the museum here.
+Read more about getting around the museum.

 Our gift shop will be open but with fewer people in store.
 Please keep a safe distance in store and give others space.